smartcontractkit/broadcast-mirror/README.md

 ### Provider Configuration
 This service can mirror ETH transaction broadcasts to a variety of existing RPC API providers.
 Generally, it should be straightforward to integrate any provider you want, assuming they have a JSON-RPC compliant API.
 See the <a href="#supported-provider-types">Supported Provider Types</a> section for more detail.
 For configuration, you will need all necessary API keys or other credentials.

 Provider configurations are stored in <a href="src/networks.json">src/networks.json</a>.
-The top-level keys indicate which providers should be used for each network (i.e. Mainnet, Kovan, Testing) and then each list item specifies provider details.
+The top-level keys indicate which providers should be used for each network and then each list item specifies provider details.
+The top-level key should be set to an integer that indicates the `chain_id` for the corresponding network (e.g. `1` for ETH Mainnet, `137` for Polygon Mainnet, or `56` for BSC Mainnet).
+See [Chainlist](https://chainlist.org/) as a reference.

 * `name` only for logging purposes
 * `type` one of `json-rpc, json-rpc-with-basic-auth, etherscan` depending on your provider (most will be `json-rpc`)
 * `uri` the URL where transactions should be mirrored to, including any necessary API keys or query parameters.
 The service will typically deliver transaction data in the body of a POST request to this URL (depending on provider type).

-**Note:** If building with docker-compose, configure the `ETH_NETWORK` environment variable inside of the `.env` file.
+**Note:** If you wish to run a separate container for each network, you can specify the `ETH_NETWORK` environment variable.
+If `ETH_NETWORK` _is_ specified, it will only respond to requests for that specific chain, and any `chain_id` URL parameter will be ignored.
+If it _is not_ specified (the default), the container will attempt to look up the corresponding `chain_id` specified in the request URL and map it to the available providers in `networks.json`.

 #### Supported Provider Types
 Currently the service supports three methods of authentication and relaying transactions.
 See <a href="src/networks.json">src/networks.json</a> for examples.